 After a week of meaningless meetings and PowerPoint presentations with equally meaningless metrics, the weekend backpack is a salvation.
 Reminder of what is important is important in life and why I am in the office (hint: It ain’t for the free coffee!)

 And how to take advantage of these weekend opportunities fully?
 Here are a few tips:

 - Pre-pack!
-Have your clothing, shelter, accessories, etc. in your pack ready to go.
+Have your clothing, shelter, accessories, etc. in your overnight pack ready to go.
 The only item I don’t have pre-packed is my quilt.
 If some free time becomes available, you can be packed and ready to go in a half-hour.
 Or less.

 - By food in bulk ahead of time.
 The last minute shopping trip before an excursion can take a surprisingly large amount of time.
 Especially on a Friday after work when everyone else is also trying to get out town on a weekend, fighting traffic and doing last minute errands.
 Have your gorp, cous cous, oat meal and so on already in your pantry.
 A last minute trip can be packed for quite easily with no last minute and time consuming shopping needed.
 Sneak out of work a little early if you can with everything packed and be at the trailhead before you know it.

 - Pack light and efficiently.
 On thru-hikes, packing light and efficiently is important.
 Goals need to be reached, miles need to covered and the hiking is more enjoyable.
 On a weekend backpack, these goals are just as important, but perhaps even more so.
 Time is more limited, you do not have time to get up to speed and iron out kinks in your gear system.
 And cutting the day short due to discomfort also means cutting your hiking time short.
 Lighter gear helps you achieve your goals more.
 Be it hiking more miles or getting to that off-trail camping spot by a lake for the entire weekend and practicing your fly-fishing.